Perdue and Cleveland State host Northern Kentucky - WTOP News

 Cleveland; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Cleveland State hosts Northern Kentucky after Mickayla Perdue scored 26 points in Cleveland State’s 79-52 win over the Lamar Cardinals.
+BOTTOM LINE: Cleveland State hosts Northern Kentucky after Mickayla Perdue scored 26 points in Cleveland State’s 79-52 win against the Lamar Cardinals.

-The Vikings are 2-0 in home games.
-Cleveland State is the Horizon leader with 36.4 rebounds per game led by Sara Guerreiro averaging 8.0.
+The Vikings are 2-0 on their home court.
+Cleveland State ranks fifth in the Horizon at limiting opponent scoring, giving up 67.1 points while holding opponents to 35.7% shooting.

-The Norse are 1-4 in road games.
-Northern Kentucky has a 1-6 record against opponents over .500.
+The Norse are 1-4 on the road.
+Northern Kentucky is third in the Horizon scoring 67.3 points per game and is shooting 41.8%.

 TOP PERFORMERS: Perdue is shooting 45.0% and averaging 22.7 points for the Vikings.